 - Relying on a higher power — Turning to Jesus Christ to answer life’s many unanswered questions helps individuals suffering from addiction to depend on a higher power.
 Faith-based group therapy helps people find their purpose in life and strengthen their beliefs in always trying to do what is right.
 Spirituality can help change an addict’s life around by following the teachings of Christ.

 - Prioritizing — When somebody has become addicted to drugs or alcohol, those substances become their priority in life.
 They begin to neglect their obligations, have relationship problems with their family and friends, and do not turn to Jesus Christ to help solve their problems.
-Since the person’s priorities change for the worst when struck by addiction, faith-based group therapy allows individuals to prioritize their life with Christ first.
+Since the person’s priorities change for the worst when struck by addiction, faith-based group therapy helps individuals to prioritize their life with Christ first.

-- Relieving stress — Since Christianity teaches individuals that everything that happens is in God’s control, much of their burden will be lifted off of their shoulders.
+- Relieving stress — Since Christianity teaches individuals that everything that happens is in God’s control, much of their stress will be lifted off of their shoulders.
 They realize that they cannot control external forces; the only thing they can control in this world is themselves and their actions.
 Addicts who are practicing Christianity can benefit from the concept of everything being in God’s power so that they can relieve some of their stress, which is a common trigger for substance abuse.

 - Nurturing relationships — The teachings of Jesus Christ believe that individuals should love one another.
 Seeing the good in other people, not being judgmental and accepting everybody, and realizing that loving relationships are vital to long-term recovery can help addicts manage their addiction by fostering a supportive network of people.
-Faith-based group therapy allows addicts form these relationships with people who have experienced the same things as they have.
+Faith-based group therapy helps addicts form these relationships with people who have experienced the same things as they have.

 What are the Benefits of Faith-Based Group Therapy?

 In addition to helping individuals manage their addiction while they are still in the midst of it, faith-based therapy also contributes to decrease their chances of relapse in the future.
-Relapse is when individuals remain sober for a period, but then they turn back to abusing their substances.
+Relapse is when individuals remain sober for a period of time, but then they turn back to abusing their substances.
 When stressful situations arise long after the individual’s treatment recovery process, they may turn back to substances to deal with their problems.
 Instead, learning about Christianity now can be carried with them throughout the rest of their life, so it can help them when challenging obstacles are faced down the road.